 MPS configuration software must be separate (“segregated”) software that allows users to configure, operate and maintain an MPS in accordance with the points discussed in this article.
 More specifically, MPS software has to support the following main tasks:

 It is also advantageous if the MPS software has the ability to display waveforms and spectra for raw input channels as this supports the troubleshooting of sensor/measurement chain problems such as wiring issues, without having to carry and connect an oscilloscope to the sensor/measurement chain outputs.

 MPS configuration software should be able to work offline so that users can create and develop complete configurations without having to be physically connected to monitoring system hardware.

 This allows working time to be optimised by preparing and validating configurations (configuration files) in advance for:

 Many suppliers charge for their MPS configuration software.
 From a practical point of view it isn’t the cost of the software that poses a problem but rather it is the hassle of licensing and sharing the software with everyone that needs it, when they need it.

 Accordingly, if a supplier makes their MPS configuration software and associated documentation available free of charge (ideally accessible from the Internet), this reduces complexity and guarantees a much better user experience.

 Such an approach means it is easier to share and collaborate with colleagues, for example, in order to view rack configurations and diagnostic information.
 It also means that it is easier to evaluate and/or familiarise yourself with an MPS’s capabilities by simply downloading and exploring the various options available via the software.

-Keeping all of the features and points discussed in this article in mind when selecting configuration software for a machinery protection system (MPS) will significantly improve the likelihood of success in the adoption of a new MPS in your organisation.
+In conclusion, keeping all of the features and points discussed in this article in mind when selecting configuration software for a machinery protection system (MPS) will significantly improve the likelihood of success in the adoption of a new MPS in your organisation.
 As a result, internal users as well as service providers will be satisfied with the choice and any potential issues with IT departments will be avoided.